-anti-Spot-Tag VHH/ Nanobody conjugated to fluorescent dye for immunofluorescence, microscopy, and immunoblotting of Spot-tagged proteins
+anti-Spot-Tag VHH/ Nanobody conjugated to fluorescent dye for immunofluorescence and microscopy of Spot-tagged proteins

 - Immunofluorescence (IF)

 - Wide-field fluorescence and confocal microscopy, super Resolution Microscopy (SRM)

 |Product Spot-Label® Alexa Fluor® 488||Size 10 µL||Code ebAF488-10||Price $ 170||Buy +|

 |Product Spot-Label® Alexa Fluor® 488||Size 50 µL||Code ebAF488-50||Price $ 395||Buy +|

 |Product Spot-Label® Alexa Fluor® 568||Size 10 µL||Code ebAF568-10||Price $ 170||Buy +|

 |Product Spot-Label® Alexa Fluor® 568||Size 50 µL||Code ebAF568-50||Price $ 395||Buy +|

 |Product Spot-Label® Alexa Fluor® 647||Size 10 µL||Code ebAF647-10||Price $ 170||Buy +|